sasecai/Graph-Algorithms-Visualizer/README.md

 The tool is able to draw directed or undirected graphs.

-Enter vertices information in the following format:
+Enter edge/arc information in the following format:
 `Node 1` `Node 2` `(Weight)`
 <br>All values should be integers.
 Weight can be negative.